 FRAC releases its first “food hardship” study, which looks at a household’s ability to afford enough food, and contains data for not just the nation but also for every congressional district.
 This unprecedented study finds that nearly one household in six says they struggled to afford enough food.

 2009 – 2010

 FRAC leads efforts to broaden low-income children’s access to healthy school lunch and breakfast, summer and afterschool meals, and child care food in the child nutrition reauthorization process.

-FRAC launches FRAC Focuses: Obesity and Poverty, a unique e-periodical highlighting issues at the intersection of hunger, poverty and obesity in America.
+FRAC launches FRAC Focus: Obesity and Poverty, a unique e-periodical highlighting issues at the intersection of hunger, poverty, and obesity in America.